 Meet our staff.
 Members of the local community make everything that happens possible.

 Together, we make this place amazing.

-David Lee Hernandez Jr.
+David Lee Hernandez Jr

 David Lee Hernandez, Jr, a native of Northeast Philadelphia, after graduating high school from Calvary Christian Academy in Philadelphia, he relocated to Morganville, where he began his career as a mortuary science apprentice.
-David continued his studies where he earned an Associates of Science Degree and a Certificate of Proficiency in Funeral Services.
+David continued his studies where he earned a Science Degree and a Certificate of Proficiency in Funeral Services.
 He became a licensed funeral director in May of 2004, and later continued his education in Legal Studies at St. John’s University, New York.

 He acquired his first funeral home in 2009 and has grown to operate Jersey’s largest family owned funeral home company, known as “Jersey Memorial Group”.
 His holdings include funeral homes and cemeteries in New Jersey, Pennsylvania and West Virginia.
-Additionally, he also publishes a newspaper, “All Around Old Bridge” and is active in venture capital investments through 29029 Ventures, which focuses on emerging products and services impacting the mind, body and soul of local communities.

 He and his family attend Calvary Chapel Old Bridge and they volunteer in various ministry opportunities.
 A licensed funeral Director in New Jersey, he also holds funeral director and embalmers licenses in Pennsylvania and West Virginia as well as a Life Insurance Producers License.
 David enjoys spending time with his wife, Stacey and their three children, Sophia, David Lee III, and Abigail.
 He also enjoys competitive fitness, OCR, snowboarding, and golf.